niels-oz/chat-gpt/readme.md

 pip install -r requirements.txt
 ```

+To create an openAI API key goto https://platform.openai.com/account/api-keys

-You will also need to add your OpenAI API key to the `.env` file.
+And add your OpenAI API key to the `.env` file.

 ## Usage

-To use the application, run the `main.py` file with the streamlit CLI (after having installed streamlit):
+To use the application, run the `app.py` file with the streamlit CLI (after having installed streamlit):

 ```
 streamlit run app.py
 ```

-## Contributing

-This repository is for educational purposes only and is not intended to receive further contributions.
-It is supposed to be used as support material for the YouTube tutorial that shows how to build the project.